google/sec-gemini/documentation/src/content/docs/reference/typescript.md

 ### Core Concepts

-- **Initialization:** The SDK is initialized using the `P9SDK.create()` method, which requires an API key and optionally a base URL and websockets URL.
+- **Initialization:** The SDK is initialized using the `SecGemini.create()` method, which requires an API key and optionally a base URL and websockets URL.
 - **Sessions:** The SDK uses the concept of "sessions" (`InteractiveSession`) to manage user interactions.
 You can create new sessions or resume existing ones.
 - **Messages:** Communication within a session is structured using `Message` objects, which include information like the message type, role, and content.
 - **Streaming:** The SDK supports bidirectional streaming of messages through the `Streamer` class, enabling real-time communication with the user.